 So the number one step you should take to improve your score should be to review your credit report.
 (You can order a free copy once a year by annualcreditreport.com or, I would recommend setting up an account by creditkarma.com, to receive updates every 7 days.)
 Check through your accounts and balances and make sure they are all below the 9% mark.
 If they are, then good.
 If not, then you found your problem.
 Pay it off and wait till it gets reported as paid.
 (Usually, it gets reported by the closing date of your credit card.)
 At that time, your credit should shoot up.
 (I saw it happening by more than 100 points!!)

 What to Do if You Don’t Have the Funds

 If you don’t have a business credit card you may want to try to get approved for one.
-The Chase Ink Cash or the Amex Blue Cash Business are both good options because they have an introduction of a 0% Apr period on balance transfers, so you will be saving money on interest too.
+The Amex Blue Cash Business is a good option because it has an introduction 0% Apr period on balance transfers, so you will be saving money on interest too.

 Asking for a Credit Increase

 Try to ask your bank for a credit increase.
 This may help you with your credit utilization and also with building better credit faster.

 There are banks that will give you a credit increase without making a credit pull.
 Check out a list here.